Skip to content

 After changing the URL of your website, please go to Zapier’s My Apps screen, and locate your existing WooCommerce authentication.
 Click the Reconnect button and re-authenticate with your WooCommerce store’s new URL.
 This tells Zapier to communicate with your new URL rather than the old URL.

-After doing so, we recommend then going to Zapier’s My Zaps screen and editing and reviewing each WooCommerce Zap and test them to confirm that they are still working as expected.
+After doing so, we recommend then going to Zapier’s My Zaps screen and editing and reviewing each WooCommerce Zap and testing them to confirm that they are still working as expected.

 What Happens if I Did Not Change My Zapier Authentication?